basavyr/163Lu-New-TSD4-Formalism/README.md

 ![B1-ENERGIES](Resources/Output_Graphs/Unified_Model/Energies_formalism_B1.png)

-The contour plots for the energy function

 ##### B2 - Approach

 The excitation energies

 ![B2-ENERGIES](Resources/Output_Graphs/Unified_Model/Energies_formalism_B2.png)

-The contour plots for the energy function

 Using the `Unified Implementation` (which contains all four approaches for fitting the excitation energies), the fitting procedures produced a series of set parameters, with respect to a pre-defined size in the step of the moments of inertia.